 Adrianne Fazel obtained her Master's degree from the University of Minnesota in 2003 and her Au.D. from the University of Florida in 2006.
 She has worked at Henry Ford Hospital since 2003 and has been the Coordinator of Clinical Services at the Main Campus since 2008.
 Dr. Fazel provides a variety of diagnostic and rehabilitative services including: diagnostic audiometric evaluations; vestibular testing; hearing aid selection, orientation and follow-up; and infant ABR in the intensive care nursery.
 She teaches undergraduate courses in audiologic rehabilitation at Wayne State University.

-Steven Lewis is an audiology student at Arizona State University.
+Stephanie McClear is an audiology student at Wayne State University.

 Virginia Ramachandran, Au.D., Ph.D.: Financial Disclosure - Virginia Ramachandran is senior staff at Henry Ford Hospital.
 Non-Financial Disclosure - none.